 It can be scary and confusing to get positive results, so I’d like to take a few posts to go over what positive results on these tests mean and what we recommend doing about them.
 This post will focus on Ehrlichia.

 First: Don’t panic!
-A positive Erlichia test does not necessarily mean your dog has an active infection right now requiring treatment.
-It means that at some point your dog has been exposed to the Erlichia organism and produced antibodies.
+A positive Ehrlichia test does not necessarily mean your dog has an active infection right now requiring treatment.
+It means that at some point your dog has been exposed to the Ehrlichia organism and produced antibodies.
 The test does not tell us if the exposure was recent or in the past or whether your dog needs treatment.

 If most dogs don’t get sick from exposure to Erlichia and a positive test doesn’t necessarily mean a dog needs treatment, why do we do it or care about a positive test?
 There are a few reasons:

-- Erlichia can progress to a chronic phase where dogs don’t appear sick but the organism is damaging blood cells and can trigger serious inflammation in the eyes, brain, or kidneys.
+- Ehrlichia can progress to a chronic phase where dogs don’t appear sick but the organism is damaging blood cells and can trigger serious inflammation in the eyes, brain, or kidneys.

-- Evidence of exposure to Erlichia tells us whether preventative measures such as tick control products have been effective.
+- Evidence of exposure to Ehrlichia tells us whether preventative measures such as tick control products have been effective.

 Soooo… after all of that, what do we actually DO if a dog tests positive?